On average, injury victims with a lawyer get 3x more money than those without one.

 Retaining a lawyer is vital in order to prove that the other party was liable for the accident.
 In fact, your attorney can assure you that you’re not at fault even when you start to doubt yourself.
 There are various legal factors to consider that you may be unaware of, but we know how to prove your case.

-Arizona applies the contributory negligence rule, which means proving fault on your own could be a nightmare.
+Alabama applies the contributory negligence rule, which means proving fault on your own could be a nightmare.

 This rule is different from the comparative negligence rule which is applied in many other states.
 Comparative negligence means that you share a percentage of the fault and receive a percentage less of your compensatory damages accordingly.